School of Health and Rehabilitation Sciences

 Pittsburgh, PA 15260

-Students typically apply to SHRS in the spring semester of their sophomore year of college while in the process of completing all admission requirements.
-In order to assist the Committee on Admissions in making a more accurate evaluation of academic suitability for the program, applicants should complete as many of the prerequisite courses as possible before applying to SHRS.
+Students typically apply to SHRS during the spring semester of their sophomore year of college while in the process of completing all admission requirements.
+To assist the Admission Committee in making a more accurate evaluation of academic suitability for the program, applicants should complete as many of the prerequisite courses as possible before applying to SHRS.

-Please note that admission to most SHRS undergraduate programs is on a competitive basis as class sizes are limited.
+Admission to most SHRS undergraduate programs is on a competitive basis as class sizes are limited.
 Meeting the admission requirements does not guarantee admission.
-It is the responsibility of the applicant to complete all admission requirements prior to enrollment.
+Applicants must submit the online application and all required materials by the application deadlines published by the individual departments.
+Applications will be evaluated and applicants admitted until classes are filled.

-Students wishing to transfer to SHRS from other colleges/institutions must complete a University of Pittsburgh transfer application, submit an application fee of $45 to the University of Pittsburgh’s Office of Undergraduate Admissions and Financial Aid and complete the supplemental information required for SHRS.
-This information and application can be viewed on
+Transfer students who have previously enrolled at a college of university other than the University of Pittsburgh, including former University of Pittsburgh students who have since earned college credits at another institution and now wish to return to the School of Health Rehabilitation Sciences must complete a University of Pittsburgh transfer application, submit an application fee of $45 to the University of Pittsburgh’s Office of Undergraduate Admissions and Financial Aid and complete the supplemental information required for SHRS.
+(See Transfer Student Admissions section of this bulletin for more information.)

-International applicants must complete the International Undergraduate Student application available on the following Web site: http://www.oafa.pitt.edu/apply/admissions-process/international-students and the supplemental information required for SHRS.
+International applicants must complete the International Undergraduate Student application and the supplemental information required for SHRS.
+(See International Undergraduate Student Admissions section of this bulletin for more information.)

 University of Pittsburgh students applying to the Athletic Training (AT), Communication Science (CS), Emergency Medicine (EM), Health Information Management (HIM), Nutrition and Dietetics (ND) and Rehabilitation Science (RS) programs must complete the SHRS Apply Yourself application.
 An application fee is not required of current Pitt students applying to the SHRS undergraduate programs.